mjziebarth/Cyantities/examples/parabola/README.md

 The purpose of this example is to demonstrate how to build a C++ numerics code interfaced by Cyantities.

-**TODO** (important: the
+There are three source files for the binary extension: `parasolve.pyx`, `parasolve.hpp`, and `parasolve.cpp`.
+These reflect the typical minimum of source files (more C++ sources would probably exist).
+The `meson.build` file illustrates how these sources can be compiled into a Python extension.

+The `build.py` script is a simple build script that uses Meson to compile the `parasolve` extension, and subsequently copies the built extension to this root folder.
+Since this example aims to mimic a specialized scientific simulation, that is typically executed for one purpose only, the whole layout is kept simple and based on everything being available in this root directory and controlled by the `run.py` control script.

+### Cyantities includes
+The
 [subprojects/cyantities/meson.build](subprojects/cyantities/meson.build)
-blueprint Meson build file that can simply be copied to Meson-based projects to include and link to Cyantities)
+blueprint Meson build file takes care of the discovery of the Cyantities headers and provides a Meson requirement.
+It can simply be copied to Meson-based projects to include and link to Cyantities.